codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-4-object-everything.md

 `whisper` which behave the same in those 2 objects.

 JavaScript also provides pre-defined sketches and objects which offer various conveniences.
-We're gonna talk about them in the next tutorials.
+But, we're gonna keep things simple now and save them for the next tutorials.
 Here is a small example which use the pre-defined class `Date` to get time information from system.

 `JS code:`
 <script src="https://gist.github.com/codenart/239e30c8ca1889f764fb3a29108f619b.js">